Last Updated on May 31, 2021 by Sophie

 In nature, the Silver Sword plant is a climbing vine, meaning that you should provide a cane or moss poll on which it can climb.
 Due to the thickness of the stem, I would not recommend trying to grow the Philodendron hastatum as a trailing vine as it will easily break and snap.
 Pruning/ pinching may be required so that the plant doesn’t grow too straggly.

 Philodendron Hastatum Care Guide

 Philodendrons are pretty easy to care for plants, as long as they’re watered the correct amount and fertilised around once a month during the growing season (spring and summer).
-Though not susceptible to house pests, aphids and mealybugs can cause problems.
-All philodendrons are toxic to animals and so should be kept out of reach of pets and children.
+Philodendrons don’t like to dry out completely between waterings but should not be overwatered as this can cause yellowing leaves as well as root rot.

 Silver Sword Propagation

 Like many other aroid plants, the Silver Sword is easy enough to propagate via stem cuttings.
 Simply cut the plant with a section that includes one, and preferably two, nodes.
 Then place in water and wait for several weeks, and sometimes over a month, for roots to form.
 Then pot up in well-draining potting mix and you’ll have a brand new plant addition to your home, or alternatively a fantastic gift for another plant lover in your life.